nathaliefil/uroboros/documentation/Functions.md

 | ------------- | ------------- | ------------- |
 | iscorrect  | (Text) | (Logic)

-This function returns true if name (arg0) is proper for file or directory.
-It checks if name (arg0) contains not allowed characters: '\', ':', '&', '*', '"', '<', '>'.
+This function returns true if name (arg0) is proper for file or directory - do not contain not allowed characters: '\\', ':', '&', '*', '"', '<', '>'.

 ### IsDirectory